MaciejGarncarski/MaciejGarncarski/README.md

 # 👋 Hi, I'm Maciej Garncarski - Frontend developer 🗿

-I'm 18 years old student.
+I'm an 18-year-old student.
 I love to make apps with Next JS and Typescript.
-My goal is to learn backend stuff and become a full-stack developer in future. 😎
+My goal is to learn backend stuff and become a full-stack developer in the future. 😎

 Feel free to contact me via <a href="mailto:maciejg0220@gmail.com">e-mail</a> or Discord: Maciej#1842